 The sponge painting technique makes decorating coffee mugs an easy project that even the kids and help with.
-This is a guide about sponge-painted mugs
+This is a page about sponge-painted mugs

 December 23, 2005